webdevabhi/chat-app/README.md

 # chat-app
-Real time chat-app using Angular.js &amp; Codeigniter
+Real time chat-app using Angular.js, Codeigniter &amp; Ratchet

 ### How to use :